-Oil prices edge up on Libya export worries, but OPEC output rise caps gains
+Oil up on Libya export worries, but trade row drags

 But BoAML warned of uncertainty as the impact of announced U.S. sanctions against Iran was not yet clear, and as the effects of the global trade dispute between the United States and major other economies including the European Union and China gradually take effect.

+In a gloomy sign of what may lie ahead for economic growth, the escalating trade fight has already led to sharp sell-offs in stock markets, especially in Asia.

-“We estimate a demand drop of 44,000 bpd for every 1 percent drop in global trade,” the bank said.
+“We estimate a demand drop of 44,000 bpd for every 1 percent drop in global trade,” BoAML said.

 Reporting by Henning Gloystein; Editing by Joseph Radford